 It was not exactly as if she had a budding social life at the moment.

-During her traveling years, she collected her share amount of bad grades.
-Because of that, her friends ended up applying to high end university while she was left behind with very little options.
+During her traveling year, she collected her share of bad grades.
+Because of that, her friends ended up applying to high end universities while she was left behind with very few options.
 On top of that, there was also the fact that she was needed around the shrine.
 Her grandfather was not getting any younger and Souta needed to focus on school.

 Kagome pulled herself out of her thoughts by fully opening her curtains.
-No time for dwelling, she had work to do apparently.
+No time for dwelling on her thoughts, she had work to do apparently.

-She quickly took off her pink and yellow checkered pajamas and exchanged it for a medium size yellow t-shirt and a pair of shorts.
+She quickly took off her pink and yellow checkered pyjamas and exchanged it for a medium size yellow t-shirt and a pair of shorts.
 She grabbed the first elastic she found and quickly tangled her long hair into a messy bun.
-Satisfied with her look she headed downstairs.
+Satisfied with her look, she headed downstairs.